kevinjesse/bootcamp/README.md

     This folder contains examples of working with Large Language Models, including RAG and Fine-tuning which will be useful in your Capston experience.

 To use these projects, make sure to read the instructions.

+# Setup
+./setup

+# for running .py scripts outside of jupyter, make sure to activate the virtual env with conda.
+source $HOME/miniconda/bin/activate course-env